adam-faulkner/SklearnTextClassify/README.md

 | ------------- |---------------| -----------------| -----------------| -----------------
 | cv700_21947.txt | latest bond film  | latest bond film |positive_word positive_word | negative_word negative_word negative_word

+`text_bow` will be processed as a vector of tf-idf-weighted counts, `text_embeddings` will undergo the mean-embeddings transformation described above and `positive-` and `negative-num` will be transformed into real-valued features.

+`cli.py` provides all of the required functionality.
+All commands are available via `-h`:

 ```
 $python ./cli.py -h